yijia0802/CASTIE_doc/docs/genome-wide.md

 permalink: /docs/HPC example/
 ---

-# Example scripts on running one gene on HPC using apptainer
+# Example scripts for running one gene on HPC using apptainer

 ## Pull sif file on HPC
 Pull sif file using apptainer/singularity (this might take a while)